Larry Habegger

-In thirty years in the travel writing business, both as a freelance travel writer and an editor of hundreds of stories in the Travelers’ Tales book series, Larry Habegger has developed a fine eye for what makes a story work.
-He shares his knowledge at numerous writers conferences, writing workshops, and individual coaching sessions, both online and off.
+In more than thirty years in the travel writing business, both as a freelance writer and an editor of hundreds of stories in the Travelers’ Tales book series, I’ve developed a good eye for what makes a story work.
+I share this knowledge at numerous writers conferences, writing workshops, and individual coaching sessions, both online and off.

 Writing Workshop Sailing off the Turkish Coast